timbuckley/redux-saga-test-engine/README.md

   sagaToTest,

   // The environment mapping of redux effect calls to their corresponding yielded value.
-  // If the `sagaTestEngine` encounters a non-`put` yielded in the saga, it
+  // If the the collector function encounters a non-`put` yielded in the saga,
-  // needs to be told what to yield.
-Worth noting here that the order does
+  // it needs to be told what to yield.
+Worth noting here that the order does NOT
-  // NOT matter, as long as you don't have duplicate keys.
+  // matter, as long as you don't have duplicate keys.
   [
     [select(getPuppy), {barks: true, cute: 'Definitely'}],
     [call(API.doWeLovePuppies), {answer: 'Of course we do!'}]